 iii.
 We, as human beings, have ideas of good and evil because we are made in the image of God.
 Anyone who questions the goodness of God or His existence has to answer the question, “Where do we get our concept of good?”

 iv.
 “What could be more basic than this, that God is good?
-Nothing at all, since this is God’s essential nature.
-Even the word God is a shortened form of ‘the Good.’”
+Nothing at all, since this is God’s essential nature.”
 (Boice)

 b.
-Sing praises to His name: One of the ways praise is expected is in song.
+Sing praises to His name: One of the ways praise is shown is in song.
 God’s people should be a singing people.

 d.
-For the LORD has chosen Jacob for Himself: The Psalmist listed a third reason to praise God—His choosing of Israel for His special treasure.
-He did not choose them because they were great, but because He is great in love.
+For the LORD has chosen Jacob for Himself: The psalmist listed a third reason to praise God – His choosing of Israel for His special treasure.
+He did not choose Israel because they were great, but because He is great in love.

 ii.
 “God’s choice exalts; for here the name is changed from Jacob, the supplanter, to Israel, the prince.
 The love of God gives a new name and imparts a new value; for the comparison to a royal treasure is a most honourable one.”
 (Spurgeon)

 iii.
 Israel was called to praise God because He chose them; this is also a reason for the New Covenant believer.
 “Shall not we Christians, then, praise the same gracious Lord, who hath chosen us out of the world, who hath given unto us his gospel, who dwelleth in us by his Spirit, and who, by that Spirit, maketh us more than conquerors over our spiritual adversaries?”
 (Horne)

 iv.
 For Himself: “It does not say, ‘unto heaven,’ – ‘unto certain privileges,’ – ‘unto certain favors.’
 All that is quite true, but it does not say so here: ‘The Lord hath chosen Jacob unto himself.’
 Oh, what a blessed choice is this – to be chosen unto God!”
 (Spurgeon)